Flavius Iacob

-Flavius Iacob (born 30 October 2000) is a Romanian professional footballer who plays as a right-back for Liga I club UTA Arad, on loan from Liga II club Corvinul Hunedoara.
+Flavius Iacob (born 30 October 2000) is a Romanian professional footballer who plays as a right-back for Liga I club Corvinul Hunedoara.

 Club career

 Corvinul Hunedoara

 Iacob started his professional career at Corvinul Hunedoara, having a very important role in their Cupa României winning season.

 CFR Cluj

 After his successful season with Corvinul Hunedoara, Iacob went on loan to CFR Cluj.